Skip to content

 - In addition to the `UserOpBuilder` address and the `context`, the building party also obtains the `factory` and `factoryData` as defined in ERC-4337.

-- When calling one of the view functions on the UserOp builder, the building party may use `eth_call` to deploy the `CounterfactualCall` contract with `factory` and `factoryData` (see below).
-The `CounterfactualCall` contract would deploy the account before calling the view functions on the UserOp builder.
+- When calling one of the view functions on the UserOp builder, the building party may use `eth_call` to deploy the `CounterfactualCall` contract, which is going to deploy the account and call `UserOpBuilder` (see below).

 - When filling out the UserOp, the building party includes `factory` and `factoryData`.